1828–1915

 After a bleak, poverty pinched boyhood, he was apprenticed in 1847 to the printing firm of Baab and Hummel at Harrisburg.

-He was treated well by his masters, read several of the English classics, learned the rudiments of Latin and Greek at the Harrisburg Academy, was confirmed by Charles W. Schaeffer, and began to think of a ministerial career.
+He was treated well by his masters, read several of the English classics, learned the rudiments of Latin and Greek at the Harrisburg Academy, was confirmed by Charles W. Schaeffer, and began to think of a career in ministry.

 In 1847, Loy went west for his health, and at Circleville, Ohio, was persuaded by Reverend J. Roof to become a beneficiary student in the seminary (later part of Capital University) of the Joint Synod of Ohio, at Columbus, where he had Christian Spielmann and Wilhelm Lehmann as his teachers.